-While New Trier does not have a graduation requirement for modern or classical languages (MCL), students are strongly encouraged to complete at least two years of the same language to be eligible for admission at many colleges.
-To be competitive for admission, however, we suggest students consider completing at least 3-4 years of a modern or classical language.
-Students who complete four or more years of MCL are considered to have maximized the subject area.
-Some students with learning differences will have one or no years of language depending upon the individual parameters of their IEP and that is perfectly appropriate.
+While New Trier does not have a graduation requirement for modern or classical languages, it is strongly encouraged students complete at least two years of the same language to be eligible for admission at many colleges.
+To be competitive for admission however, we suggest students consider completing at least 3-4 years of a modern or classical language.
+Students who complete 4 or more years of MCL are considered to have maximized the subject area.
+Some students with learning differences will have 1 or no years of language depending upon the individual parameters of their IEP and that is perfectly appropriate.
 Some students will choose to take 2, 3, 4, 5 or even 6 years of a language, depending on their individual circumstance.
 How many years you choose may depend on personal preference, aptitude, interest and the balance of your other core academics.